 - Amica Iron Horse Half Marathon, 10K & 5K

-- Awards in categories with more than 2 entrants based on chip time
+- Awards in categories with more than 2 entrants.

 - In most cases the entire road surface is at the athlete’s disposal.
 Where cones are used, shortening the course by not following the cone line is against the rules and will expose the racers to unsafe conditions.